mathemajician/AIQ/Readme.txt

 what strata they are in, and AIQ also computes the estimated true strata probabilities based on this sample.
 So make it reasonable large.
 Say 100k programs for proper tests.
 Use BF_sampler.py to generate these for the BF reference machine.
+We include a sample file for a 5 symbol tape to get you started.